Broker Check

 • help you implement parts of the program as appropriate

-A financial plan is NOT a series of financial recommendations from the adviser, which a corresponding series of decisions must follow.
-That is not a plan.
-Frequently, a financial plan is not much more than a sales presentation for products or services.
-That is also not a plan.
+A financial plan is NOT a series of financial recommendations from the adviser, which, unfortunately, is not much more than a sales presentation for products or services.

 A financial plan in its final form should be a series of decisions made by the client with the planner’s help concerning the client’s goals.